Cashing in or unlocking your pension

 reduced level of income, pension unlocking is usually only suitable for a very limited number of people and circumstances.

-All other avenues of raising funds or resolving the issues that require the funds should be explored before you unlock your pension, as it is not suitable for most people, because of the many disadvantages.
+All other avenues of raising funds or resolving the issues that require the funds should be explored before you unlock your pension just for short term issues, as it is not suitable for most people, because of the many disadvantages.

 Unlock your pension - the dangers